UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 Each row in each file contains the ELO ratings pre and post game for the two NFL teams and starting Quarterbacks participating in that specific game, along with the date, season, and final score of the game.
 Where the home team is logged as team1 and the away team as team2.
+All these ranking were calculated by FiveThirtyEight and used as is in order to stay as close as possible to the original data which they claim has some merit in predicting the outcomes.

 ## Choice of Models